sophiecosgrove/sfia2/README.md

 * Should have - best practices
 * Could have - a nice front-end website
 * Won't have - a complex website
 * I feel I have met my must have, should have and could have criteria which ensure the functionability and quality of the project.
-The won't have criteria is an area that I have discussed above in my risk assessment and future improvements so I am happy that this criteria although not achieved currently, could be achieved in the future.
+The won't have criteria is an area that I have discussed above in my risk assessment and future improvements so I am happy that this criteria, although not achieved currently, could be achieved in the future.
 # Authors
 Sophie Cosgrove
 # License